Eddie Rosario Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers rank 12th in baseball in home runs surrendered (154 total, 1.2 per game).
+- Dodgers pitchers combine to rank 14th in baseball in home runs given up (157 total, 1.2 per game).

-- His last appearance was on Friday against the Boston Red Sox, when the righty threw six innings, surrendering three earned runs while giving up 10 hits.
+- His most recent appearance came on Saturday against the Boston Red Sox, when the left-hander tossed six innings, surrendering six earned runs while giving up eight hits.

+- The 27-year-old has amassed a 4.41 ERA and 9.1 strikeouts per nine innings across 20 games this season, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.